bg-wa/QRExtractor/README.md

 3. Wait...
 The code will spit out QRs as they are processed.
 4. Use the Playback feature to cycle through the QR codes at the desired pace.

-Big Buck Bunny (5.5mb) takes about 6:30 minutes.
+Big Buck Bunny (5.5mb) takes 6:30 minutes to process with the default settings, but I've gotten it to 3:57 by increasing the chunk size.